google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 instruction in using two common media command-line utilities:
 [Shaka Packager](https://github.com/google/shaka-packager) and
 [ffmpeg](https://ffmpeg.org/download.html).
 Why cover two applications?
-While both are powerful and useful by themselves, neither does everthing needed to prepare media for the web.
+While both are powerful and useful by themselves, neither does everything needed to prepare media for the web.

 The next page is a [cheat sheet](cheatsheet) showing common operations with